alexirpan/alexirpan.github.io/rl-derivations.markdown

 have the same self-consistency objective as the TD-error in Q-Learning, it requires knowing the action the current policy $$\pi$$ would take, which requires on-policy data collection.)

+Important note: Q-Prop is an approach for estimating the gradient.
+It says nothing about how to apply it.
+You can directly add the gradient with SGD, or you can use natural policy gradient, or TRPO.

+TODO: explain aggressive vs conservative Q-Prop.